Lyrics & Song Info » Indio

 kawaita kaze ni kagerinai taiyou

-maboroshi no daichi wo watashi dake ga
+maboroshi no daichi wo

-samayotte’ru ima mo
+samayotteru ima mo

-to the south of INDIO
+to the south of the indio

-kimi no kureta mono wasuretakunakute
+kimi no kureta mono

 tooi uminari ni mimi wo sumasu